glotzerlab/signac/doc/projects.rst

     for job in project.find_jobs({'b': 0}):
         pass

-For more information on how to search for specific jobs in Python and on the command line, please see the :ref:`searching` chapter.
+For more information on how to search for specific jobs in Python and on the command line, please see the :ref:`query` chapter.

 .. _project-job-grouping: